Dovyski/pigeon/README.md

 # Pigeon

-Pigeon is an easy and hassle-free PHP microservice for sending e-mails via HTTP requests.
+Pigeon is an easy to use and hassle-free PHP microservice for sending e-mails via HTTP requests.
 It values simplicity over a rich feature set and is intended for small, in-house projects that require e-mail sending.

 ## Getting started